abhogal-lab/WillisWorks/README.md

 ## Blood pressure and autoregulation
 Select Normal, Chronic hypertension or Impaired autoregulation and specify start/end MAP.
+Selecting this simulation automatically opens Dynamics with the Autoregulation curve displayed.
 Commanded MAP is transmitted through a compliance-dependent first-order lag: τ = 0.55 + 1.65·relative compliance seconds.
 At each step the complete pressure network and resistance controller are solved.
 The same equilibrium law is used in both directions; the lag provides history but not a full dynamic autoregulation model [1,5].

 ## Steno-occlusive progression
 Progress raises the selected M1, ICA or tandem lesion smoothly toward